alihub819/new-law-helper-app/replit.md

-# LawHub - AI-Powered Legal Research Platform
+# LawHelper - AI-Powered Legal Research Platform

 ## Overview

-LawHub is a modern legal research platform that leverages artificial intelligence to provide legal professionals with comprehensive research tools.
+LawHelper is a modern legal research platform that leverages artificial intelligence to provide legal professionals with comprehensive research tools.
 The application features AI-powered legal search, document analysis, risk assessment, and brief summarization capabilities.
 Built as a full-stack web application, it combines a React frontend with an Express backend, using PostgreSQL for data persistence and OpenAI's GPT models for legal analysis.

 ## User Preferences